 \section{Introduction}

-One often hears that one of the advantages of evolutionary algorithms (EAs) with respect to hillclimbing algorithms is their ability to escape local optima.
-By using a population of solutions, EAs can explore multiple basins of attraction simultaneously, and together with diversity preservation techniques, EAs can potentially maintain a diverse set of solutions and be able to locate multiple optima in a single run.
-Hillclimbers, however, can be restarted over and over, and in some cases such a strategy should not be dismissed.
+It is commonly acknowledged that one of the advantages of evolutionary algorithms (EAs) with respect to classical optimization methods is their ability to escape local optima.
+By using a population of solutions, EAs can explore multiple basins of attraction simultaneously, and together with diversity preservation techniques, often referred in the literature as \emph{niching}, can maintain a diverse set of solutions and be able to locate multiple optima in a single run.

-In this paper we look at instances of the multimodal problem generator, a class of artificial problems originally proposed in~\cite{DeJong:97} and used by several researchers in subsequent studies.
-It has been hinted before that a multistart hillclimbing strategy outperforms standard evolutionary algorithms on this class of problems~\cite{Lobo:06a}.
-However, that study only considered EAs without niching.
-Herein we investigate if the incorporation of niching in an EA changes the outcome of the comparison.